-- · extensive technical expertise from Council staff and consultants - township-based workshops with ward councillors and key Council staff to consider submissions from the Phase 1 consultation process, technical reports and baseline information and to apply the identified principles to each settlement - oversight from elected representatives and a rununga representative through the Project Steering Group forum - stakeholder engagement with strategic partners23 that included regular meetings and circulation of materials - feedback on the proposed Phase 1 consultation process steps and materials from a Community Advisory Group comprising township committee representatives and local individuals - Phase 1 consultation that included local and social media coverage, local newsletters, website based information, publicly available materials in hard copy and electronic formats and seven community drop-in sessions in August held in Dunsandel, Leeston, Springfield and Darfield, and - · targeted interviews with local business/land owners and land development consultants.
+- · extensive technical expertise from Council staff and consultants - township-based workshops with ward councillors and key Council staff to consider submissions from the Phase 1 consultation process, technical reports and baseline information and to apply the identified principles to each settlement - oversight from elected representatives and a rununga representative through the Project Steering Group forum - stakeholder engagement with strategic partners15 that included regular meetings and circulation of materials - feedback on the proposed Phase 1 consultation process steps and materials from a Community Advisory Group comprising township committee representatives and local individuals - Phase 1 consultation that included local and social media coverage, local newsletters, website based information, publicly available materials in hard copy and electronic formats and seven community drop-in sessions in August held in Dunsandel, Leeston, Springfield and Darfield, and - · targeted interviews with local business/land owners and land development consultants.

-23Township committees, Malvern Community Board, New Zealand Transport Agency, KiwiRail, Environment Canterbury, Te Taumutu Rünunga and Te Ngãi Tüāhuriri Rünunga, Ministry of Education and Canterbury District Health Board.
+14Refer to the document entitled "Selwyn 2031 Implementation Review - Dec15", which lists each Selwyn 2031 issue and action and outlines how these have been addressed by the Area Plan process and/or implementation step.
+"Township committees, Malvern Community Board, New Zealand Transport Agency, KiwiRail, Environment Canterbury, Te Taumutu Rülunga and Te Ngali Tülahuriri Rünunga, Ministry of Education and Canterbury District Health Board.